 Purpose of this privacy notice

-This privacy notice aims to give you information on how Keyfix Limited collects and processes your personal data through your use of this website, including any data you may provide through this website when you use our contact form or sign up to our newsletter, purchase a product or service or take part in a competition.
+This privacy notice aims to give you information on how The Keystone Group collects and processes your personal data through your use of this website, including any data you may provide through this website when you use our contact form or sign up to our publications.

 This website is not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-We have appointed a Data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.
+We are not obliged to have a Data protection officer and accordingly we have not appointed one.
+However, if you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.